 The following drip campaign templates show these best practices in action.
 Take a look and get inspired.

-My name is [Name], and I'm the founder at Shipping Company.
+My name is [Name], and I'm the founder of Shipping Company.
 We work with organizations like Sears and Target to hold FedEx and UPS accountable.

 We track all your shipments, identify late deliveries, and file claims on your behalf.
 You only pay when package tracking is credited to your account.